rockettheme/docs/Docs/joomla/templates/myriadg5/demo.md

 ![Layout Presets](assets/layout_presets.jpeg)

 If you did not choose to 'Install Sample Data' upon installing the Myriad theme, we have included a convenient layout preset that enables you to load the home page as seen in our demo.
-This preset is called **Home - Particles** and it includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.
+This preset is called **Home** and it includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.

 You can access this preset by selecting **Load** in the **Layout Manager**.